 Good thing they made their move because the Dallas Cowboys are returning this season with vengeance.
 With all of the talent on their roster in 2019, coaching (goodbye, Jason Garrett) and poor execution failed them and placed a massive chip on the shoulders of the entire program.

 To stop an important piece of the raging inferno, all the Eagles needed was a boundary corner who could excel as an aggressive man corner, and boy, did they land one of the best.

 #3: Stefon Diggs Traded to Buffalo Bills for a Boatload of Picks

-Diggs is one of the 5 best route-runners in the entire league and pairing him with guys like Cole Beasley and John Brown, who are also great route-runners, really opens this passing game.
+Diggs is one of the 5 best route-runners in the entire league and pairing him with guys like Cole Beasley and John Brown (see depth chart here), who are also great route-runners, really opens this passing game.
 The former Terp has underrated downfield speed, and can potentially stretch the field.
 He has a unique ability to leave defenders in the dust because his feet are so quick and clean.

 Josh Allen has an absolute cannon for an arm, no doubt about it.
 He’s a good quarterback, nothing more, and nothing less.
 However, his accuracy issues stemming from pre-draft persist today.
 Allen’s definitely developed through 2 seasons, but his deep-ball accuracy in particular still needs some work, which leads to a downside of this trade.

 Furthermore, Brown and Beasley are in their 30s, so it would make sense to find their eventual replacements to complement Diggs.
 The problem with any receiver Allen’s played with, that is, at least until Diggs, none of them have been able to separate at an elite level.
 This even goes back to Allen’s college days at Wyoming.